ThalesMMS/OsiriX-Backup-Plugin/README.md

 - **Extensibility Hooks** – Cloud integration, bandwidth QoS, notification channels (email/push/SMS), data encryption, and audit logging classes provide scaffolding for future integrations.

 ## Deployment Checklist
-- Verify `findscu` availability: the plugin ships a copy in `Contents/Resources/findscu`; otherwise configure a Homebrew or manual path.
+- Verify `findscu` availability: the plugin first looks for a bundled copy at `Contents/Resources/findscu`; otherwise configure a Homebrew or manual path.
 - Confirm the destination AE accepts C-STORE requests from the configured local AE.
 - Ensure `/tmp` is writable for report and statistics exports.
 - Grant OsiriX the necessary macOS permissions to launch helper tasks (DCMTK tools) and read from the DICOM database.